What you need to know

 - a summary form of available student evaluation results for the nominee.

 - Submit your nomination to the Registrar’s Office in Room 5-122.
-The 2018 deadline for submissions is to be announced, typically early November.
+The 2018 deadline for submissions is Friday, November 16.

 - New Fellows are contacted after the Provost approves the recommendations made by the Advisory Committee.

 - Email or call (617) 253-9763 with questions about the required documents.

 Supporting letters from colleagues and students are of vital importance to the advisory committee’s deliberations.
 Strong letters present a vivid portrait of the nominee’s contributions and how he or she meets the definition of a MacVicar Fellow.

 The primary letter, often several pages in length, should summarize the nominee's undergraduate teaching record, contributions to undergraduate curricula, and impact on his or her students.